HdrHistogram/HdrHistogram_py/README.rst

 ------------
 Pre-requisites:

-Make sure you have python 2.7 and pip installed
+Make sure you have python 2.7 or 3, and pip installed

 Binary installation
 ^^^^^^^^^^^^^^^^^^^